Yemen army outflanks rebel-held Jaar - official

-He said at least 10 militants had been killed in the fighting since Monday night and the Yemeni army was within 2-3 km (1-2 miles) of Jaar.
+He said at least 10 militants have been killed in the fighting since Monday night and that the Yemeni army was within 2-3 km (1-2 miles) from Jaar.

 "Seizing this area will help us gain control of Jaar city," he told Reuters.
 "Our goal is to advance into the city."

-Al Qaeda-linked militants seized large swathes of territory in southern Yemen last year as then-President Ali Abdullah Saleh grappled with protesters demanding his overthrow.
-Saleh quit last November in favour of his deputy, Abd-Rabbu Hadi Mansour.
+Al Qaeda-linked militants seized large swaths of territory in southern Yemen last year as former President Ali Abdullah Saleh grappled with protests seeking his overthrow.
+Saleh quit in favour of his deputy, Abd-Rabbu Hadi Mansour last November.

-The United States and its Gulf Arab allies have watched with mounting alarm as security deteriorates in Yemen, home to al Qaeda's Arabian Peninsula wing (AQAP), which Washington views as a serious threat.
+The United States and its Gulf Arab allies have watched with mounting alarm as security deteriorates in Yemen, home to al Qaeda's Arabian Peninsula wing (AQAP), which is viewed by Washington as a serious threat.

-Washington has stepped up air strikes using drones against people in Yemen it says may be plotting attacks against it.
+The United States has stepped up air strikes using drones against targets in Yemen it says may be plotting attacks against it.
 It has also renewed military training to help Yemeni security forces grow strong enough to reassert control over the country.

-The military official said troops advanced at least one km towards Jaar in the past 24 hours.
+The military official said troops advanced by at least one km in Jaar's direction in the past 24 hours.
 "The troops are continuing to shell the northern and central parts of the city".

-Jaar residents said food supplies were running short and many were unable to flee the city because of heavy shelling.
+Jaar residents said that food supplies were running short and many were unable to flee the city due to heavy shelling.

 "The house next to ours was destroyed by shells and we're worried the same will happen to us," a Jaar resident said, without giving his name.